thomasaarholt/prism-em.github.io/source-code.md

-# PRISM Source Code Walkthrough
+# *Prismatic* Source Code Walkthrough

 Just because a project is open source doesn't mean that it is immediately obvious how all of its moving parts fit together.
-I've spent a lot of time thinking about *PRISM* and how to design it from a software engineering perspective, and I'm fairly satisfied with the result.
-This document is meant to be a sort of tour through the source code of *PRISM* in a much more casual environment than a formal academic paper.
+I've spent a lot of time thinking about *Prismatic* and how to design it from a software engineering perspective, and I'm fairly satisfied with the result.
+This document is meant to be a sort of tour through the source code of *Prismatic* in a much more casual environment than a formal academic paper.
 This is not a tutorial for how to use the code (that is [here](www.example.com)), but rather an explanation of the code itself.
 Thus it is more focused towards developers and less so to most users.
-For those of you who haven't frantically closed the browser at this point, I hope that you find it useful either as a GPU programming example, or as a guide to become a future developer of *PRISM* itself.
+For those of you who haven't frantically closed the browser at this point, I hope that you find it useful either as a GPU programming example, or as a guide to become a future developer of *Prismatic* itself.

 ### Work Dispatcher

-The `WorkDispatcher` class is critical to how parallel work is performed in *PRISM*.
+The `WorkDispatcher` class is critical to how parallel work is performed in *Prismatic*.
 Conceptually the idea is that there is a bunch of tasks to be done, and there exist a number of worker threads to do these tasks.
 At this level we don't really care how the worker is doing the work as long as it gets done.
 So the `WorkDispatcher` exists to hand out tasks to the workers in a synchronized manner, and is extremely simple to implement using `std::mutex`.

 ~~~ c++
 // WorkDispatcher.h